-Of all the 4 C’s cut has the greatest impact on the diamonds beauty.
-If the diamond is cut poorly, it won’t refract light well, no matter if it’s the highest color and clarity possible!
-The diamonds cut is maximized when the cutter carefully considers the best way to cut the stone that will make the most of its brilliant possibilities.
+Of all the 4Cs, cut has the greatest impact on a gemstone’s beauty.
+If the gemstone is cut poorly, it won’t refract light very well, even if it’s the highest color and clarity possible.
+The gemstone’s cut is maximized when the cutter carefully considers the best way to cut the stone that will make the most of its brilliant possibilities.

-The Gemological Institute of America (the GIA) not only considers the proportions of the diamond, but also the accuracy of its overall symmetry and polish.
+The GIA’s diamond grading considers the proportions of the diamond and the accuracy of its overall symmetry and polish.
 They use the latest in technology to analyze the cut’s impact on the diamond’s light performance.
 The grading scale includes five levels: Excellent, Very Good, Good, Fair, and Poor.
 We suggest choosing cut grades of Good, Very Good, or Excellent, preferring Very Good to Excellent.

-Clarity is actually the evaluation of a diamonds internal and external characteristics.
+Clarity is actually the evaluation of a gemstone’s internal and external characteristics.
 GIA grades clarity at 10 power magnification.
-Clarity is based on the size, location, nature, number and color of the inclusions and blemishes.
-Then a grade of Flawless (the most rare) to Imp is given.
+Clarity is based on the size, location, nature, number, and color of the inclusions and blemishes.
+Then a grade of Flawless (the rarest) to Imp is given.
 A flawless diamond has no inclusions visible at 10 power.
-Some terms GIA gives to these natural characteristics occurring in diamonds are, crystals, feathers, clouds, needles.
+Some terms GIA gives to these natural characteristics occurring in diamonds are crystals, feathers, clouds, and needles.

 Why should a diamond have independent lab report?

-Contact Preusser Jewelers
+Preusser Jewelers Are Gemstone Experts

 The experienced and knowledgeable staff at Preusser Jewelers can help you find a quality stone that will fit your budget.
 Our staff can tell also you all about the cut, color, clarity, and carat of a gemstone you are considering buying or give you an accurate appraisal of one you already own.